The 7 Pillars of SEO 2.0

 The 7 pillars of SEO 2.0 are:

-Presence is more than web presence as in the synonym for web site, it’s the almost physical presence of appearing everywhere on the Net where it matters for a certain person, group, brand or business.
-For instance: Musician have to be on MySpace nowadays, social media mavens on StumbleUpon, professionals on LinkedIn.
+Presence is more than web presence as in the synonym for website, it’s the almost physical presence of appearing everywhere on the Net where it matters for a certain person, group, brand or business.
+For instance: Musicians had to be on MySpace a few years ago, journalists need to be on Twitter, professionals on LinkedIn.

 Outreach means the active encouragement of bilateral communication between you and your audience.
 Be it blogging, be it UGC (user generated content) or letting the community decide which Linux distribution should be used by Dell.